hmito/esj73web/presentation_en.md

     - HDMI is used for connecting to the projector.
 If you do not have an HDMI conversion adapter, please prepare one in advance.
 - At most venues, the tables and chairs in the audience seating area are fixed to the floor.
 Please be aware of this when planning discussions etc.
 - If the organizer requests it, the presentation will be recorded by a contractor.
     - To prevent troubles for recording, all recording tasks will be handled by the contractor.
 Organizers cannot perform the recording.
-The [Self-On-Demand Streaming](#self-on-demand) prepared for oral presentations is not available.
+The [Self On-Demand Streaming](#self-on-demand-streaming) prepared for oral presentations is not available.
     - Recording will be conducted using cameras provided by the contractor installed at the venue, so the venue layout and speakers' faces will be visible during recording.
 Please note that for Q&A and panel discussions, only content spoken through the microphone can be recorded.

-## Self-On-Demand
+## Self On-Demand Streaming

-At this conference, all oral presenters will utilize “self-on-demand streaming,” where they record their own presentations and stream them on the conference platform.
+At this conference, all oral presenters will utilize “Self On-Demand Streaming,” where they record their own presentations and stream them on the conference platform.

 - It covers all oral presentations.
     - The option to upload "explanatory videos", previously available for poster presentations, has been extended to oral presentations as well.
-- The use of self-on-demand streaming is **optional**.
+- The use of Self On-Demand Streaming is **optional**.
 It is not mandatory for presentations.
-    - We do not permit online-only presentations. **If you cancel your on-site presentation, you will also be unable to use self-on-demand streaming**.
+    - We do not permit online-only presentations. **If you cancel your on-site presentation, you will also be unable to use Self On-Demand Streaming**.
 - You may only upload one video containing content equivalent to the presentation given on the day.
     - Format is MP4 only, with a maximum size of approximately 2GB.
     - Please keep your presentation within the allotted time (oral presentation: 15 minutes) and do not exceed it significantly.